ForgerWise/Battlesnake-Duel/README.md

 If you are interested in how the snake work and some introduce about it.
 Please visit the [article](https://medium.com/asymptoticlabs/battlesnake-post-mortem-a5917f9a3428) by Cory Binnersley.
 Thanks to him, most of train.py's code is from their [example notebook](https://colab.research.google.com/drive/19Rz916XaYRlq9sOgi8VtXdHgOMkysw2M?usp=sharing).

+For gym and PPO implementation, I use the same repository as the article.

+Here is the url of [Gym](https://github.com/cbinners/gym-battlesnake) and [PPO](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).

-You can have a trial by using their notebook in Google Colab.
+You can have a trial by using the notebook in Google Colab.
 Or use starter pack and replace main.py as mine.
-And put all the file into the pack.
+Add your own rule-based algorithm and put all other files into the folder.

-If you want to train your model by yourself, please note that in gym_battlesnake/src/gameinstance.cpp, from line 96, the logic of up and down is written in a wrong way.
-You can fix it and use 0 as up and 1 as down in main.py.
-Or dismiss it and use my main.py without changes.
+If you want to train your model by yourself, please note that in gym_battlesnake/src/gameinstance.cpp, from line 96 to 103, the logic of up and down is written in a opposite way.
+You can fix it and change 0 as up and 1 as down in main.py.
+Or ignore it and use my main.py without changing anything.

 ## Strategy